Nashville Numbering System

 Under: Guitar Lessons

-The under lying theory is quite simple and you probably know it already.
+The underlying theory of the Nashville numbering system is quite simple and you probably know it already.

 Lets’ dive in, below is a G Major Scale:

 I chose G, as it’s a guitarists’ favourite key!

 If we use this scale to build three-note chords (Triads – if you’re stuck, I’ve written two books about them).
 We get something like this:

 First – G Major (G B D)

 Second – A Minor (A C E)